Academic year 2022/2023

 Sommario del corso

 The course is aimed at giving the students the skills to use diffusion processes to represent different realities of practical interest.
 The student should use the different techniques for carrying out the analysis of the models.
 The student will demonstrate both the ability of self-study of advanced topics, connected to the content of the course, and the ability to collaborate.
-Students should also use the software Mathematica to perform some assigned simulations.

 Results of learning outcomes